geoffklee/misp2sentinel/bicep/README.md

 * A storage account for the web app (necessary on the consumption plan)
 * A key vault (to store secrets)
 * An applicationInsights instance
+* An alert rule to notify an email address of any failures

 Once the resources are created, the script will attempt to use the `az functionapp deployment` command to deploy the code to the function app.